HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 unanimously.

-John Guffey/Town Citizen - he stated concern with the roundabout at MacGregor and
+John Guffey/Town resident stated concern with the roundabout at MacGregor Avenue

-Wonderview due to the speeds that drivers enter the roundabout.
-He stated the speed
+and Wonderview Avenue due to the speed cars enter the intersection.
+He commented

-Nick Thomas/Town citizen - thanked the Board again for the CIA program and asked the
+Nick Thomas/Town resident thanked the Board and the staff for the Community

 TRUSTEE COMMENTS.